 - 1. The topographic map contest committee will provide mirror-sighting type azimuth compasses for this event.
 Contestants will not be permitted to use their own mirror-sighting type azimuth compasses. (use of a calculator is permitted) - 2.
 The contest committee will also provide the following equipment for the contest event: - a.
-7.5 Minute Series Map (same map for all contestants) - b.
-Rulers calibrated in tenths of an inch - 3.
+7.5 Minute Series Map (same map for all contestants) - 3.
 The map used in the contest will have 10 symbols and/or features identified on it with labeled arrows pointing to the map symbol or feature that needs identifying. - 4.
-Contestants will have to identify 10 map symbols and features from the following list of 30 topographic map symbols and features.
-Each map symbol or feature is worth three (3) points for a total of thirty (30) points.
-Answers should be spelled correctly and multi-word answers should be in the same order as specified below.
+Contestants will have to identify 10 map symbols and features from the following list of 29.
+Each is worth three (3) points for a total of thirty (30) points.
+Answers must be spelled correctly and multiword answers need to be in the order specified below.
 One point will be deducted from answers with these errors.
+Please note, no symbols or features are capitalized; however, deductions will NOT be made for capitalization.